 It is rare that we consider cooking cucumber in Australia, but that is not so in other parts of the world.
 This is a beautiful Olan, a curry with a coconut sauce from the beautiful Kerala in South India.
 In particular, this dish comes from the Nair community from the that region.

-This Nair dish is a little different to the traditional Olan dishes used for sadya which use ash gourd and cow peas or black-eyed peas.
+This Nair dish is a little different to traditional Olan dishes used for Sadya which use ash gourd and cow peas or black-eyed peas.
 Perhaps Madhur Jaffrey who first inspired me to cook this dish, replaces Ash Gourd with cucumber, as it is an easier ingredient to find outside of India.

 Olan | Cucumber Curry from Kerala

 Source : Adapted from Madhur Jaffrey’s Flavours of India

 Serves: 2 – 4 people, depending how you use it

 50 g masoor dal (here we call these red lentils, not to be confused with toor dal)

 500g cucumber (or cucumber and zucchini), peeled and cut crosswise into 2.5cm pieces.
 If the cucumbers are thick ones, it helps to split them in half lengthwise before cross-cutting.

 2 – 4 fresh green chillies, cut into half lengthwise